x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ##Part 4 - Implementing Extra Features (10 pts)
 Implementing 2 features on the extra features list.
 Pick any feature on the "*extra features*" list below to customize your assignment to fit your interests.
 Please document this in your writeup. (*Note: These should total 10pts.
-You could sucessfully implement a feature worth 10pts or greater.
-This also fufills this requirement.
+You could successfully implement a feature worth 10pts or greater.
+This also fulfills this requirement.
 The features are assigned points based on difficulty.
-The 5pt features are more straighfoward.*)
+The 5pt features are more straightforward.*)

 ##Part 5 - Final Report (10 pts)
 Write up the results to the previous sections in the main *readme.md* in your forked repository.
 Turn in the URL for your fork in webcourses.
 Be visual.
 The report should contain the graphs and analysis requested.
 I have high expectations for the documentation here and you should allot the proper time to compose the writeup.